camunda/camunda/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] The bug has been reproduced by the assignee in the environment compatible with the provided one; otherwise, the issue is closed with a comment
 - [ ] The issue has a meaningful title, description, and testable acceptance criteria
+- [ ] The issue has been labeled with an appropriate `Bug-area` label
 - [ ] Necessary screenshots, screen recordings, or files are attached to the bug report

 For UI changes required to solve the bug: